Doctrine Hub

 Beyond Tulip Position

-Beyond Tulip argues that Scripture consistently presents Christ's atonement as universal in scope — He died for the sins of the whole world — while its application is conditional upon faith.
-The "all" passages cannot be reduced to "all of the elect."
+Beyond Tulip argues that Scripture consistently presents Christ's atonement as universal in extent — He died for the sins of the whole world — while its application is conditional upon faith.
+As David Allen argues, "Christ died for the sins of all, because of His and the Father's love for all, to provide a genuine offer of salvation to all."
+Universal provision does not entail universal salvation.
+Texts saying Christ died for the church do not, by themselves, say He died only for the church.

 Cornerstone Article